-- Activate the Google Cloud Storage JSON API in the APIs section of the Google Developers Console.
-(If it isn't listed in the Console, then skip this step.)
+- Activate the Google Cloud Storage JSON API component in the Google Developers Console.
+(If it isn't listed in the Developers Console, then skip this step.)

 - When your application needs access to user data, it asks Google for a particular scope of access.